Encryption in the Microsoft Cloud

 Microsoft provides service-side technologies that encrypt customer data at rest and in transit.
 For example, for customer data at rest, Microsoft Azure uses BitLocker and DM-Crypt, and Microsoft 365 uses BitLocker, Azure Storage Service Encryption, Distributed Key Manager (DKM), and Microsoft 365 service encryption.
 For customer data in transit, Azure, Office 365, Microsoft Commercial Support, Microsoft Dynamics 365, Microsoft Power BI, and Visual Studio Team Services use industry-standard secure transport protocols, such as Internet Protocol Security (IPsec) and Transport Layer Security (TLS), between Microsoft datacenters and between user devices and Microsoft datacenters.

-In addition to the baseline level of cryptographic security provided by Microsoft, our cloud services also include additional cryptography options that you can manage.
+In addition to the baseline level of cryptographic security provided by Microsoft, our cloud services also include cryptography options that you can manage.
 For example, you can enable encryption for traffic between their Azure virtual machines (VMs) and their users.
-With Azure Virtual Networks, you can use the industry-standard IPsec protocol to encrypt traffic between your corporate VPN gateway and Azure as well as between the VMs located on your Virtual Network.
-In addition, In addition, new Office 365 Message Encryption capabilities allow you to send encrypted mail to anyone.
+With Azure Virtual Networks, you can use the industry-standard IPsec protocol to encrypt traffic between your corporate VPN gateway and Azure.
+You can also encrypt traffic between the VMs on your virtual network.
+In addition, new Office 365 Message Encryption capabilities allow you to send encrypted mail to anyone.

-In accordance with the Public Key Infrastructure Operational Security Standard, which is a component of the Microsoft Security Policy, Microsoft leverages the cryptographic capabilities included in the Windows operating system for certificates and authentication mechanisms, which includes the use of cryptographic modules that meet the U.S. government's Federal Information Processing Standards (FIPS) 140-2 standard.
-(Relevant NIST certificate numbers for Microsoft can be found at https://csrc.nist.gov/groups/STM/cmvp/documents/140-1/1401vend.htm.)
+Following the Public Key Infrastructure Operational Security Standard, which is a component of the Microsoft Security Policy, Microsoft uses the cryptographic capabilities included in the Windows operating system for certificates and authentication mechanisms.
+These mechanisms include the use of cryptographic modules that meet the U.S. government's Federal Information Processing Standards (FIPS) 140-2 standard.
+You can search for the relevant NIST certificate numbers for Microsoft using the Cryptographic Module Validation Program CMVP.

 [NOTE] To access the Microsoft Security Policy as a resource, you must sign in using your work or school account.
 If you don't have a subscription yet, you can sign up for a free trial.

 FIPS 140-2 is a standard designed specifically for validating product modules that implement cryptography rather than the products that use them.
 Cryptographic modules that are implemented within a service can be certified as meeting the requirements for hash strength, key management, and the like.
-Any time cryptographic capabilities are employed to protect the confidentiality, integrity, or availability of data in Microsoft's cloud services, the modules and ciphers used meet the FIPS 140-2 standard.
+The cryptographic modules and ciphers used to protect the confidentiality, integrity, or availability of data in Microsoft's cloud services meet the FIPS 140-2 standard.

 Microsoft certifies the underlying cryptographic modules used in our cloud services with each new release of the Windows operating system: